-Ai-Da is named after the English mathematician and writer, Augusta Ada King, Countess of Lovelace, the only legitimate child of Lord Byron, who is today more widely known as Ada Lovelace (1815-1852).
+Ai-Da is named after the English mathematician and writer, Augusta Ada King, Countess of Lovelace, the only legitimate child of Lord Byron, and is today more widely known as Ada Lovelace (1815-1852).
 Lovelace is celebrated for her work on Charles Babbage’s proposed mechanical general-purpose computer, the Analytical Engine.
 In doing so, she recognised that machines had applications beyond pure calculation, as well as publishing the first algorithm intended to be carried out by such a machine.
 Lovelace is therefore widely regarded as being the first person to recognise the full potential of computers and one of the pioneers of computer programming.

-Ai-Da ROBOT DRAWING A PORTRAIT
+AI-DA ROBOT DRAWING A PORTRAIT

-UPCOMING EXHIBITION AT ANNKA KULTYS
+CURRENT/PAST EXHIBITIONS AT ANNKA KULTYS